xueyuanj/plant_dup/README.md

 --> Sorghum.dups.Brachypodium.table.p1c2a3.count_gain06.siqr.result1.txt.merge.dna_rna

-##Calculate tissue specificity, and get the tissue in which the gene has the highest expression
+##Calculate tissue specificity, and get the tissue in which the gene that has the highest expression

 $ tao.R